Amenable hyperbolic groups: Introduction

 \begin{thmintro} Let $X$ be a proper hyperbolic geodesic metric space and $G \leq \Isom(X)$ be a closed subgroup acting cocompactly.

-If some noncompact closed subgroup $\Gamma \leq G$ is geometrically finite, then $G$ has a maximal compact normal subgroup $W$ such that $G/W$ is a standard rank one group. \end{thmintro}
+If the action of some non-cocompact closed subgroup $\Gamma \leq G$ on $X$ is cusp-uniform, then $G$ has a maximal compact normal subgroup $W$ such that $G/W$ is a standard rank one group. \end{thmintro}

 Some hyperbolic right-angled buildings, as well as most hyperbolic Kac--Moody buildings, are known to admit non-uniform lattices.
-Theorem~\ref{thm:RelHyp:cocpt} implies that, provided the building has dimension~$\ge 2$, these lattices are not geometrically finite (i.e., they are not relatively hyperbolic with respect to the family of stabilizers of parabolic points).
+Theorem~\ref{thm:RelHyp:cocpt} implies that, provided the building has dimension~$\ge 2$, these lattices are not cusp-uniform (i.e., they are not relatively hyperbolic with respect to the family of stabilizers of parabolic points).

 As remarked above, a non-uniform lattice in a rank one simple Lie group is always relatively hyperbolic.
 In the case of tree automorphism groups, this is not the case.
 Necessary and sufficient conditions for a non-uniform lattice have been described by F.~Paulin~\cite{Paulin}: the key being that a connected fundamental domain for the action of the lattice on the tree has finitely many cusps.